1 - The solar cycle began in 2009 and continues today.

 C+I is more difficult to aggregate, hence the values are better.

-4 - The characteristics of the assets are attractive, both on an absolute and relative basis.
+4 - The characteristics of the assets are attractive.

 Most assets are contracted long-term, many to investment-grade counterparties, such as schools.
-On a relative basis, because of the structural complexities, the markets clear (or trade) roughly 400-500 basis points higher (better) than comparable assets classes.
+The markets trade 400-500 basis points better than comparable asset classes.

 5 - Risk-reward factors are favorable.

-From a standard deviation or Sharpe Ratio assessment, a diversified portfolio of operating assets provide a higher return and lower risk than almost any other asset.
+A diversified portfolio of operating assets provides a higher return and lower risk than almost any other asset.

-6 - Our background is in markets – a market-making approach is what is required here.
+6 - Our background is in markets.
 Given the structural nature of C+I, bidding for assets in multiple markets provides the visibility and market knowledge to get and use the required competitive edge.
 An effective market-maker (in any market) shares similar capabilities, including a functional back office, capital commit “on the desk”, effective asset management capabilities (largely software) and a remarketing syndication (to sell yield through).

 7 - The “space” is ripe for rationalization.